zubaer-ahammed/MUIDSI-University-of-Missouri/_drafts/trrack-blog.md

 lead-image: /assets/images/posts/2020-07_crowdsourcing_spectrum.png <!-- @zach insert teaser path here -->
 ---

 How did we get to that particular analysis result?
 That’s a question that’s easy to answer when we do data analysis with scripting languages, such as R and Python.
-In fact, computational notebooks such as [Jupyter notebooks](), [Observable], or [R Markdown]() have come remarkably far in fulfilling Knuth’s vision of [literate programming](https://en.wikipedia.org/wiki/Literate_programming) – programming that emphasizes readability and understandability.
+In fact, computational notebooks such as [Jupyter notebooks](https://jupyter.org/), [Observable](https://observablehq.com/), or [R Markdown](https://rmarkdown.rstudio.com/) have come remarkably far in fulfilling Knuth’s vision of [literate programming](https://en.wikipedia.org/wiki/Literate_programming) – programming that emphasizes readability and understandability.

 In contrast, if we use a visual analysis system – with its many advantages – to investigate a research question, we might arrive at a conclusion through a sequence of actions (view specifications, filters, brushes) but these sequences are typically lost after the analysis and can’t be easily reproduced and scrutinized.
 And while computational notebooks make it easy to add comments to justify analysis decisions, most visual analysis systems can’t capture an analyst’s thought process.